uktrade/trade-access-program/README.md

 - backoffice
   - serves some dynamic content for the frontend services via json REST APIs.
   - stores the state of grant applications.
-  - serves the grant management portal for the internal teams (DIT/TAP)
+  - serves the grant management portal for the internal users (DIT/TAP)

 ## Installation (docker)